 The second core strategy is "Fully roll out the solutions business."
-Until now, we have been promoting our business under a structure based on strong roots in the community centered on the Tokyo metropolitan area and focusing on face-toface customer service, but from the previous midterm management plan, we have also started full-fledged efforts toward digitalization.
+Until now, we have been promoting our business under a structure based on strong roots in the community centered on the Tokyo metropolitan area and focusing on face-to-face customer service, but from the previous midterm management plan, we have also started full-fledged efforts toward digitalization.
 We have established a new joint venture in partnership with Octopus Energy Group Limited, a company rapidly growing in the UK, and are promoting businesses that utilize the latest digital technologies.
 In addition to this, we intend to create new services that integrate DX and GX one after another in the future.

-demonstrate the value we provide to Residential customers, Corporate customers and Community customers.
+We will also create a new brand to clearly demonstrate the value we provide to Residential customers, Corporate customers and Community customers.
 The underlying values of the brand as we have categorized them are "resilience," "optimization," and "decarbonization."
 By offering a variety of solutions and combining them according to customer needs, we will expand our menu based on the value we provide.